Disclaimer: Patient details have been anonymised to protect patient privacy

 Without genetic insight, these risks often go unnoticed until a trigger - such as certain medications, extreme exertion, or physiological stress - causes a sudden event.

-What changed once Sean knew
+What changed once Matthew knew

 Knowing his genetic risk didn’t create fear - it enabled informed prevention.